 There's no "one size fits all" credit card that's good for every user, but certain cards stand out among the competition.
 Our editors hand-picked a collection of credit cards from our partners that offer the best value in the categories below.

-In addition, if you make $3,000 or more in purchases in the first 90 days from account opening, you'll earn 40,000 bonus miles (worth a $400 travel statement credit) with the Barclaycard Arrival Plus.
+Plus, if you make $1,000 in purchases in your first 90 days from opening your account, you'll earn a $200 bonus with the Barclaycard CashForward.

 Want to learn more about balance transfers?
 Read our guide on how balance transfers work.

 Made some financial mistakes?
-The First Progress Platinum Elite MasterCard Secured Card is designed for people with bad credit.
-No credit history or minimum credit score is required for approval.
-The credit line is secured by a refundable deposit of $300 to $2000 (submitted with application).
+First Progress Platinum Elite MasterCard Secured is designed for people with bad credit.
+No credit history and no minimum credit score is required for account approval.
+The credit line is secured by a refundable deposit of $200 to $2000 (submitted with your application).
 There is a $29 annual fee.